jonathanchiong/street-level.github.io/_posts/2016-10-14-understanding-reit-valuation-implied-portfolio-yield.md

 Implied property yield as a valuation metric provides a cleaner assessment of the rate of return on a REIT's properties and can be use as a like-for-like comparison with other physical assets or assets belonging to other REITs to determine how efficient the REIT's properties are in generating returns for its investors

 ### Limitation of using implied property yield as a valuation metric
 As with any valuation ratios, there are limitations in using implied property yield as well.
 The metric does not take into account the amount of debt (risk) and the financing costs (cash leakage) of a REIT.
-Therefore, investors need to continue to do their homework, a [key point we had emphasized before](http://www.street-level.co/2016/09/30/which-hotel-reit-to-invest-in.html), especially on the underlying properties and use implied property yield in conjunction with other financial and non-financial metric to assess the viability of a REIT investment.
+Therefore, investors need to continue to do their homework, a [key point we had emphasized before]{{ site.url }}/2016/09/30/which-hotel-reit-to-invest-in.html), especially on the underlying properties and use implied property yield in conjunction with other financial and non-financial metric to assess the viability of a REIT investment.

 We welcome comments!
 Please leave us a message in the box below.